Region: Italy, Campania

 1. In a skillet, heat 1 tablespoon olive oil over medium-high heat then cook, stirring and breaking up the ground beef and sausage until browned, about 8 minutes.
 Remove the meat squeezing out excess fat with a spoon and ladle.
 Set the meat aside.
 Discard all but 1 tablespoon of accumulated fat.

 2. In a skillet, heat the remaining 1/4 cup olive oil over medium heat, then cook the onion, pepper, garlic, and pork skin until the onion and pepper are soft, about 10 minutes.
 Add the meat, tomatoes, wine, water, bay leaf, oregano and cook until denser, stirring occasionally, 30 minutes.
 Discard the pork skin.

-3. Assemble the lasagne by lightly oiling the bottom of as many 9 x 9-inch aluminum baking pans as needed (probably 2 or 3).
-Layer the lasagne in the following order until the ingredients are used up: a sheet of lasagne, sauce, mozzarella, ricotta, sauce, and parmigiano cheese.
+3. Assemble the lasagna by lightly oiling the bottom of as many 9 x 9-inch aluminum baking pans as needed (probably 2 or 3).
+Layer the lasagna in the following order until the ingredients are used up: a sheet of lasagna, sauce, mozzarella, ricotta, sauce, and parmigiano cheese.

 4. Preheat the oven to 400ºF.5.
 Cover the baking pans with a piece of tented aluminum foil and bake until the cheese is melted and the sauce on the sides of the pan are bubbling vigorously, 40 to 45 minutes.
 Let rest 10 minutes before serving, or refrigerate until later once it has cooled, or freeze once it has cooled for a future baking.